 - Consumer and Business Blog Series.

-Overall, most states and D.C. have laws requiring businesses to own, license, or maintain personal information.
+Most states and D.C. have laws requiring businesses to own, license, or maintain personal information.
 This permits residents of that state to expect businesses to maintain “reasonable security procedures and practices” for personally identifiable information.
 (PII).
-New personal data security laws have doubled since 2016 — from unauthorized access, destruction, use, modification or disclosure — by PII.
+New personal data security laws have doubled since 2016 — from unauthorized access, destruction, use, modification, or disclosure — by PII.

-At minimum twenty-five states and D.C. have laws and conditions addressing:
+At a minimum, twenty-five states and D.C. have laws and conditions addressing the following:

 - data security laws applying to state agencies or governmental entities;